callagg2/principles_of_data_analytics/README.md

 ## Assessment
 Author: Gerry Callaghan
-The assessment is a statistical study of the Fisher's Iris dataset using python to perform the analysis.
+The assessment is a statistical study of Fisher's Iris dataset using python to perform the analysis.